Customizing the GraphQL Schema

 Gatsby’s automatic type inference has one trick up its sleeve: for every field

-it will interpret the field value as an id
+that ends in ___NODE it will interpret the field value as an id and create a

 foreign-key relation.

-Creating foreign-key relations with the createTypes
+Creating foreign-key relations with the createTypes action,

-i.e. without relying on type inference and the ___NODE
+i.e. without relying on type inference and the ___NODE field naming

 convention, requires a bit of manual setup.

-In our example project, we want the frontmatter.author
+In our example project, we want the frontmatter.author field on

 For this to work, we have to provide a custom field resolver. (see below for

-more info on context.nodeModel
+more info on context.nodeModel)

 exports.sourceNodes = ({ action, schema }) => {